jcwang587/cgcnn2/docs/1_installation.md

 ## Installation Steps

-It is recommended to first check your available CUDA version (or, if you only have a CPU, skip this step) and install PyTorch following the instructions on the PyTorch official [website](https://pytorch.org/get-started/locally/).
+It is recommended to first check your available CUDA version (or CPU only) and install PyTorch following the instructions on the PyTorch official [website](https://pytorch.org/get-started/locally/).
 Then, you can simply install `cgcnn2` from PyPI using pip:

 ```bash
 pip install cgcnn2